French Tarot: Petit imprenable

+Petit sec

 In Petit sec ("dry Petit"), a player who has the Petit but no other trump nor the Fool must announce this; the hand is voided and this round will be redealt by the next dealer.
 Common house rules also allow a player to declare a maldonne if their hand has no trumps, or fewer than a given number of combined trumps and face cards.

 Three-player variant

-The dog consists of six cards, each hand of 24 cards, dealt in packets of three.
+The dog consists of six cards, each hand of 24 cards, dealt in packets of four.
 13 trumps are needed for a single handful, 15 for a double handful, 18 for a triple.

 Five-player variant

 The dog consists of three cards, each hand of 15 cards, dealt in packets of three.
 8 trumps are needed for a single handful, 10 for a double, 13 for a triple.
-Before calling the dog and scoring his three cards, the taker calls the King of any suit.
-Whoever has that King becomes the taker's partner, and plays with him against the other players.
-If the taker has all four kings, he calls a queen.
-If the taker has all four kings and all four queens, he calls a knight.
-The taker must play alone if he has all kings, queens and knights.
+Before calling the dog and scoring the three cards, the taker calls the King of any suit.
+Whoever has that King becomes the taker's partner, and plays with the taker against the other players.
+If the taker has all four kings, a queen must be called.
+If the taker has all four kings and all four queens, a knight must be called.
+A taker with all kings, queens and knights must play alone.

 In the Austrian tarot game of Königrufen, this king-calling mechanism is used so that four-player play two against two.

 The King is called before anything is done with the dog; therefore, the taker may call a King that is in the dog.
-In this case, the taker plays alone; he has technically called himself as partner if the dog's cards are to be integrated into the hand, and in any case no other player has that King in hand.
+In this case, the taker plays alone; having effectively called him- or herself as partner if the dog's cards are to be integrated into the hand, and in any case no other player has that King in hand.

-In scoring, the taker's partner gets one "hand score" added to or taken from his score if the taker makes or misses his contract.
+In scoring, the taker's partner gets one "hand score" added to or deducted if the taker makes or misses the contract.
 So, if taker beats the target score, each defender loses the hand score, the partner gains the hand score, and the taker gets twice the hand score.
-If he misses, the gains and losses are reversed.
+If the taker misses, the gains and losses are reversed.